 All saints day in French Polynesia

-On All saints day, Cemeteries are decorated with hundred thousands white flowers.
-In the evening, candles are lightened up forming a kind of luminous halo and family will all together sing the religious song the Himene.
-It seems that it's very nice to see.
+On All Saints day, Cemeteries are decorated with hundred thousand white flowers.
+In the evening, candles are lightened up forming a kind of luminous halo and families will all together sing the religious song the Himene.
+It is very nice to see.

-Family members gather on 2nd November to celebrate their beloved ones.
-The celebration is marked by the decorations, prayers and blessing of graves.
-Some people will even cook the dead person’s favorite dish accompanied with a glass of rum in order to put it on top of the grave.
+Family members gather on the 2nd of November to celebrate their beloved ones.
+The celebration is marked by the decorations, prayers, and blessing of graves.
+Some people will even cook the dead person’s favorite dish accompanied by a glass of rum in order to put it on top of the grave.
 The ambiance is very festive.
-In Guadeloupe and Martinique the celebrations are very similar, with a lot of music.
+In Guadeloupe and Martinique, the celebrations are very similar, with a lot of music.